JRC-VPLab/URVSM/README.md

 # Universal Retinal Vessel Segmentation Model

-## Universal Vessel Segmentation for Multi-Modality Retinal Images (arXiv 2502.06987)
+## Universal Vessel Segmentation for Multi-Modality Retinal Images

-Codes comming soon.
+arXiv: [link](https://arxiv.org/abs/2502.06987) IEEE TIP manuscript: comming soon.

+We are diligently preparing for the code and working on releasing datasets on IEEE Datahub, they will be available soon.